Updated: 7/10/19 | July 10th, 2019

 - Sailing Around Croatia with Busabout – Busabout is a hugely popular tour company for those backpacking Europe.
 They are especially famous for their Croatia sailing trips.
 Here’s a review of my experience I took with them.

-Step 5: Save Money on the Road
+Step 5: Save Money While Backpacking Europe

 - How to Save Money on Food – While traveling Europe, food often becomes a major expense.
 Here are some tips for saving money on food so you still can afford a nice meal out every now and then.